This feature is only applicable for error issues. Other categories of issues (such as, performance issues) do not support this feature.

 Sentry offers multiple ways to define the "ownership" of an issue.
 With ownership defined, we can automatically assign issues and send alerts to the owner.
 Sentry defines ownership with code owners and ownership rules.
 Code owners functionality lets you import your GitHub or GitLab CODEOWNERS file, and then we assign issues according to those file paths.
 Ownership rules allow you to override the assignments based on code owners and provide advanced matcher types (for example, urls and tags).
 These rules can also match on the file paths of files in the stack trace, URL of the request, or event tags.

 Ownership rules and code owners are matched against individual events in an issue.
 This matching is relied upon in other areas of sentry.io, as described in the following sections.
-One key thing to note: issue owners are set for an issue, not a project or organization.

 Types of matches available:

 - Path: matches against all file paths in the event's stack trace

 - Module: matches against the module in the event's stack trace

 - URL: matches against the event's

 - Tag: matches against event tags